zdravkov/kendo-docs/api/web/scheduler.md

 ### max `Date` *(default: 31/12/2099)*

-Constraints the maximum date which can be selected via the scheduler navigation buttons.
+Constraints the maximum date which can be selected via the scheduler navigation.

 #### Example - set the number of time slots